uliw/esbmtk/docs/manual/manual-3.rst

 Caveats
 ^^^^^^^

-- Seawater Parameters are only computed once when the ``ReservoirGroup`` is instantiated, to provide an initial steady state.
+- Seawater Parameters are only computed once when the ``Reservoir`` is instantiated, to provide an initial steady state.
 Subsequent changes to seawater chemistry or physical parameters do not affect the initial state.

 - The ``swc`` instance provides a ``show()`` method listing most values.
 However, that list may not be comprehensive.